dhruvkalia20/ethAVAXmodule4/README.md

 2. transfer: The standard ERC-20 transfer function to send tokens from the sender's address to a specified recipient.

 3. redeem: The redeem function allows token holders to burn their tokens, effectively reducing the total supply.
-The tokens are permanently destroyed, and the balance of the sender will decrease accordingly.
+The tokens are permanently destroyed, and the balance of the sender will decrease accordingly and also console.log will print the given statement if the burn function executes successfully.

 4. currentbalance: This function allows anyone to query the balance of DGN tokens for a specific address.